 Federal, State and Local Agencies and healthcare providers, educational institutions etc. can run production workloads on VMware Cloud on AWS GovCloud (US).
 They must each evaluate the risk of using the service and determine that VMware has sufficient security in place to support their security requirements of their workloads.

-VMware plans to pursue a Provisional Authority from the Defense Information Systems Agency (DISA) to run Impact Level (IL) 5 workloads, we also plan to complete its U.S. International Traffic in Arms Regulation (ITAR) training and ensure ITAR compliance and we expect that we will leverage our FedRAMP efforts to comply with Criminal Justice Information Services (CJIS).
+VMware plans to complete its U.S. International Traffic in Arms Regulation (ITAR) training and ensure ITAR compliance and we expect that we will leverage our FedRAMP efforts to comply with Criminal Justice Information Services (CJIS).

 Yes, VMware Cloud on AWS GovCloud (US) is operated by VMware employees who are U.S citizens on U.S soil.